SweliaMonteiro/ProductService-Calling3rdPartyAPI/README.md

 6. Use @Configuration and @Bean to create a RestTemplate bean.
 7. Use @ControllerAdvice and @ExceptionHandler to handle exceptions.
 8. Write JUnit tests for each function.
 You can use @MockBean to mock the RestTemplate calls and only test the functionality of your functions.

+#### Integration with UserService
-9. For getProductById(productId), connect to User Service and validate the User token using validateToken API to check if the user is authenticated.
+For getProductById(productId), connect to User Service and validate the User token using validateToken API from UserService to check if the user is authenticated.
 If the user is not authenticated, throw an exception with status code 401.
 If the user is authenticated, return the product details.
+Also add the required Dto classes for the User Service API.

+#### Integration with UserService-SpringAuthorizationServerUsingJPA
+1. Refer the documentation for creating resource server: https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/jwt.html
+2. Make Product Service as a Resource Server by adding "spring-boot-starter-oauth2-resource-server" dependency.
+3. Configure the Authorization Server URL in the application.properties file using "spring.security.oauth2.resourceserver.jwt.issuer-uri".
+4. Add SecurityFilterChain in SecurityConfig class to configure the security for the resource server.
+All the endpoints should be authenticated.
+5. Modify SecurityFilterChain to allow any requests coming to "/products/{id}" endpoint only with ADMIN role.
+6. For testing, use Postman as a client to get the access token from the Authorization Server and hit "/products/{id}" endpoint with the access token.